Beauty Turner

 Beauty B. Turner (October 23, 1957 – December 18, 2008) was an American housing activist and journalist from Chicago, Illinois.
 At the time of her death, Turner was compared to the civil rights leader Ida B. Wells.

 Biography

 Career

-Turner was well known for her Ghetto (Greatest History Ever Told To Our People) Bus Tours, which "gave a voice to those who had none".
-Turner was associate editor of Chicago (South) Street Journal and a columnist for the Hyde Park Herald and a number of other local newspapers.
-Turner was also an activist in the community.
+Turner was well known for her GHETTO (Greatest History Ever Told To Our People) Bus Tours, which toured different Chicago Housing Authority complexes to spotlight the experience of residents.
+Turner was associate editor of Chicago (South) Street Journal and Residents' Journal, as well as a columnist for the Hyde Park Herald, the Lakefront Outlook and a number of other local newspapers.
 For sixteen years, Turner was a resident of the Robert Taylor Homes, one of the US's best known public housing projects.
 Towards the end of her career, Turner worked as a research assistant for Professor Sudhir Venkatesh, a sociologist at Columbia University.
 Her writings have appeared on the front page of The Wall Street Journal.